Separators, Classifiers, and Screeners Information

-Screeners, classifiers, shakers and separators are used for classification of powders or other bulk materials by particle size as well as separation of particles by density, magnetic properties or electrical characteristics.
+Screeners, classifiers, shakers, and separators are used for classification of powders or other bulk materials.
+Classification is done by particle size, density, magnetic properties, or electrical characteristics.
 Round and rectangular screeners, magnetic separators, electrostatic separators, rotary sifters, wet or concentrating tables, rake classifiers, classifying hydrocyclones, floatation systems and trommels are included in the category.

 Screeners are sifting units that are rotated as powder is fed into their interior.
 The finer particles fall through the sieve opening and oversized particles are ejected off the end.
 Rotary sifters or drum screeners are often used for deagglomerating or delumping type operations.
 Screeners are available in three main types: drum sifter, rectangular deck, and round deck.

-Air classifiers, cones or cyclones use the spiral air flow action or acceleration within a chamber to separate or classify solid particles.
+Air classifiers use the spiral air flow action or acceleration within a chamber to separate or classify solid particles.
 Powders suspended in air or gas enter the cyclone and the heavier particles spiral out and down where they are collected.
 The air and finer particles flow up to the top where they may be passed to another cyclone with finer classification capability.
 A cyclone is essentially a settling chamber where the effects of gravity (acceleration) have been replaced with centrifugal acceleration.

 Concentrating tables or density separators screen bulk materials or minerals based on the density (specific gravity), size and shape of the particles.
-This group includes jigging equipment, hindered-bed settling devices, shaking table, spiral concentrators, concentrating or wet tables, hydraulic concentrating tables, constriction plate separators or specialized settling vessels.
+This group includes jigging equipment, shaking table, spiral concentrators, concentrating or wet tables, or specialized settling vessels.
 Most concentrating or density separation equipment are hydraulic or water-based, although pneumatic or air-based systems are also available.

 Floatation systems separate hydrophobic particulates from hydrophilic particulates by passing fine air bubbles up through a solid-liquid mixture.
 The fine bubbles attach to and lift or float the hydrophobic particles up where they are collected.